JPKusumi/GreenfieldPQC/README.md

 ## Kusumi512Poly1305

-Kusumi512Poly1305 is an authenticated encryption with associated data (AEAD) mode that combines the Kusumi512 symmetric cipher with the Poly1305 message authentication code (MAC).
-This integration provides both confidentiality (via encryption) and integrity/authenticity (via MAC), ensuring that encrypted data cannot be tampered with undetected.
+Kusumi512Poly1305 is an authenticated encryption with associated data (AEAD) scheme combining Kusumi512 for confidentiality with Poly1305 for integrity, using a 512-bit key for post-quantum security.

-Like Kusumi512, it uses a 512-bit key and is designed for post-quantum security, offering resistance against quantum threats such as Grover's algorithm.
-It is particularly useful for secure messaging, file storage, or any scenario where data integrity is as critical as secrecy.

-In the developer API, Kusumi512Poly1305 supports streaming operations and is efficient for high-throughput applications, aligning with the performance advantages seen in Kusumi512 benchmarks.
+### In Theory

+AEAD primitives provide both encryption (confidentiality) and authentication (integrity and authenticity), detecting tampering or forgery.
+Kusumi512Poly1305 encrypts data while appending a MAC tag computed over the ciphertext.

+In practice, inputs are a 64-byte key, 12-byte nonce, and plaintext; outputs include ciphertext plus a 16-byte tag.
+Decryption verifies the tag before returning plaintext, throwing an exception on failure.
+This prevents attacks like chosen-ciphertext or replay.

+Use cases include secure messaging or file storage, where detecting modifications is crucial, such as in quantum-resistant protocols for IoT or financial transactions.

+### In Practice

 **API Highlights**:
 - `CryptoFactory.CreateKusumi512Poly1305(byte[] key, byte[] nonce)`: Creates an `ISymmetricCipher` instance (key: 64 bytes, nonce: 12 bytes).